ja9-look/ja9-look/README.md

 I'm a GCP Certified Professional Cloud Architect and Full-Stack Engineer with expertise in Java, Kotlin, JavaScript (React/Redux), and TypeScript.

-In my spare time, I volunteer as Lead Interview Coach and Ambassador at Code First Girls, advocating for and mentoring underrepresented individuals in STEM.
+In my spare time, I volunteer as a Lead Technical and Interview Coach, as well as an Ambassador at Code First Girls, where I mentor and advocate for underrepresented individuals in STEM.

 My hobbies include coding, dance, golf, languages, and music.